bashojs/basho/README.md

 ### Named expressions, Seeking and Combining expressions

-The -n option gives a name to the result of the expression, so that you can recall it later with the -s (seek) or -c (combine) options.
+The 'name' option -n gives a name to the result of the expression, so that you can recall it later with the -s (seek) or -c (combine) options.

 ```
 # Prints 121; instead of (120*50) + 1